DekuLiuTesla/CityGaussian/README.md

 - _Generation of COLMAP results._ We use the ground-truth poses offered by datasets and separately match the train and test sets.
 And this will be faster and more robust than match from scratch.
 But indeed it still costs a lot of time.

 - _Most blocks are not trained._ The main reason here is the data assigned to most blocks are too few (<50), and to prevent overfitting these blocks won't get trained.
-This main reason can be unreasonable aabb setting, please try to adjust it and see if things work.
+This can be attributed to unreasonable aabb setting, please try to adjust it and see if things work.